 This virtual event explored how governments, businesses and other stakeholders are developing policy initiatives to nudge consumers towards greener choices and also examined what further empirical work is needed to deepen global understanding of consumer attitudes and behaviours as well as areas where further policy intervention may be needed.

 English, PDF, 4,829kb

-The Working Party on Consumer Product Safety is aimed at strengthening information sharing on safety issues across borders.
+OECD work on consumer product safety is aimed at strengthening information sharing on safety issues across borders.

 This interactive international event on 15-17 June 2021 will celebrate 50 years of consumer policy work at the OECD.
 Senior decision-makers from the public and private sectors, experts, academics and other stakeholders will discuss the most pressing topics for consumers in the midst of ongoing digital transformation and green transition.

 This recommendation outlines the key elements that should be at the core of consumer product safety frameworks at domestic and international levels.
 It includes a level of flexibility in order to ensure continued relevance and applicability across a variety of contexts, including in relation to product safety issues emerging from e-commerce, new technologies, and the COVID-19 crisis.